DavidTimms/davidtimms.github.io/_drafts/7-days-of-ocaml.md

 The language's **syntax** was something I did not expect to like.
 Facebook thought OCaml's syntax was so unintuitive that they created [an alternative syntax, Reason](https://en.wikipedia.org/wiki/Reason_(programming_language)), to make it look more like JavaScript.
 The syntax is certainly unfamiliar for anybody used to [C family languages](https://en.wikipedia.org/wiki/Category:C_programming_language_family), but I found it quite quick to pick up.
 The core of the language is quite small, and once I had exorcised my TypeScript muscle memory, I had few problems.
 Where I did make mistakes, they were picked up by the compiler.
 In a statically-typed language it is quite hard to make a syntax error which leads to unexpected behaviour at runtime.

-I am a big fan of optional and named parameters, so it was a nice surprise to find both present in OCaml.
+I am a big fan of **optional and named parameters**, so it was a nice surprise to find both present in OCaml.
 I think these features are a big part why I find OCaml easier to read than Haskell.
 I was using Jane Street's alternative standard library, [base](https://opam.ocaml.org/packages/base/), which adds a ton of useful functions, and uses named parameters very heavily.
 Personally, I think they are slightly overused there, as explicit names at the call site don't add much clarity to generic functions like `List.map`.

-Syntax - unfamiliar but quite elegant.
-Named and optional parameters.
-Pipeline operator.
+I was glad to see **[the pipeline operator](https://blog.shaynefletcher.org/2013/12/pipelining-with-operator-in-ocaml.html) (`|>`)** is present in OCaml.
+As far as I am aware, this first appeared in F♯, with variations having since appeared in Elixir, Hack, and [perhaps soon JavaScript](https://github.com/tc39/proposal-pipeline-operator/).
+This is such a small addition to the language, but makes a big difference to the experience of using it.
+It is natural to view a function as a serious of steps, laid out top to bottom, left to right, instead of having to read backwards from the most deeply nested expression.
+This is why "fluent" method chaining interfaces are so popular in object-oriented languages.
+Like pattern matching, this feels like a feature which will become mainstream over the next few years.

 ## The Bad

+While OCaml is a mature and battle-tested language, its **ecosystem is small and fractured**.
+There are some good learning resources available, such as [Real World OCaml](https://dev.realworldocaml.org/), there are far fewer than for more popular languages.
+This may be unfounded, but I worry that once I get in to the more obscure areas of the language, finding answers and explanation online will become difficult.
+This isn't helped by having two [competing](https://opam.ocaml.org/packages/base/) [standard libraries](https://ocaml.org/api/Stdlib.html), two [competing syntaxes](https://reasonml.github.io/), and part of the community apparently forking to create [a new language](https://rescript-lang.org/).

+When it comes to **libraries**, OCaml's package manager [lists just 3,668](https://opam.ocaml.org/packages/) packages - a far cry from the [1,841,493 JavaScript packages](https://www.npmjs.com/) or [349,026 Python packages](https://pypi.org/) available.
+Obviously, quality is more important than quantity, but it does indicate that you should be prepared to write your own libraries for some areas if you choose OCaml for a serious project.

+I must confess that when debugging, I quite often fall back on the tried and true technique of littering the code with print calls.
+I found this curious hard to do in OCaml, since there is **no universal string representation for data structures**.
+I wanted to be able to print out intermediate maps, lists, sets and records to verify that my parsing was working correctly, but I was not able to find a way to do this, other than writing repetitive functions to produce string representations.
+Perhaps I need to find a more sophisticated method of debugging, but I longed to be able to `.toString()` as I would in Scala or TypeScript.

 Lack of ad hoc and parametric polymorphism.

-No easy way to print data structures for debugging.

-Ecosystem is small and fractured.

 ## The Untouched